Our top jobs and advice for the month:

 1. Watch out for pale blotches and fuzzy grey mould on leaves of Winter-flowering pansies that can be symptoms of downy mildew.
 Remove infected leaves as soon as discolouration appears.

-2. Apply dry mulch such as chipped bark or Smart Cover around borderline-hardy plants such as agapanthus, phygelius, hedychium and melianthus to protect the crown.
-Bark deals are available in store, including 2 large bags for only £10.
+2. Apply dry mulch such as chipped bark, Weedstop or Strulch around borderline-hardy plants such as agapanthus, phygelius, hedychium and melianthus to protect the crown.
+Bark deals are available in store.

 3. During Winter pruning do not forget to remove mummified fruit that remained on branches, ideally together with a short piece of the spur to which they are attached.
-Pick up a new pair of secateurs or pruners in store to help.
+Use a sharp/new pair of secateurs or pruners to help.

 4. To enjoy fresh garnish in Winter bring container-grown herbs such as chives and mint indoors for forcing on the windowsill.
 Or use micro greens trays and seeds, which are designed exactly for this job.